Disclaimer

 I'm strongly opposed to censorship, and I stand up for the right of people to produce and view porn, but most of it is terrible.
 I'll mention two of the reasons why: first, most porn does harm to the viewer by showing a single "idealized" vision of the human body, and secondly, it harms the models (especially the female-assigned ones) because they are viewed by our sexnegative society as whores and perverts.
 From an intersex position, the representations of "us" as "hermaphrodites" in most porn are actually usually photos of nonintersex male-to-female trans people financing their transitions by filling the demand for images of "chicks with dicks."
 In a world where sex transitions are both costly and not covered by medical insurance, and where trans people suffer profoundly from employment discrimination, I empathize with the "herm" porn models.
 But the fetish market that they feed gives people a very skewed perspective on the lives of intersex and trans folks, and this peep show teaches people very little about what intersex people's parts look like.

 Then there are clinical medical images, of two varieties.
 One are the sort of illustrations we see in educational contexts.
 For example, buy a package of tampons or condoms, and you'll find instructional illustrations included.
 Intersex genitals are never pictured, but really, few people's genitals look like the images you see.
 The illustrations in the tampon packages are almost always hairless with tiny symmetrical labia minora--they look prepubescent, and prepubescent people don't get menstrual periods.
 The penises in the condom illustrations are all circumcized, erect at a high angle, and look more like a hot dog than a human.
-Clinical educational illustrations seem designed to make ordinary people feel anxious about their genitals, their small penises and large clitori,
+Clinical educational illustrations seem designed to make ordinary people feel anxious about their genitals, their small penises and large clitori, their veins and moles and asymmetries and hair.

 Still, at least nonintersex people see illustrations that somewhat approximate their bits.